toli23/YOLOLabeler_VP/README.md

 # YOLO Labeller
 Small, lightweight YOLO Labeling tool developed using `.NET Core 3.1 Windows Forms`.
+It is used to generate labels for each picture that later can be used for training the deep learning model YOLO.

 ## Installation
 In the `Releases` tab, there are prebuilt binaries for `x86` and `x64` Windows platforms contained in the `Windows.zip` file.
 The `.pdb` files can be ingnored.